cburns99/Data-Structures-Handbook/Dictionary.md

 <h1>Dictionary</h1>
 <p1> A Dictionary is a mutable(can be changed) containor of keys that are mapped to different values.
 Meaning it is a key : value data structure.
 A dictionary is non sequential, meaning it is unordered.
-It is built into Python, in other languages it can be referred to as a Hash Table. </p1>
+It is built into Python, in other languages it can be referred to as a Hash Table.
+Its syntax includes "{}" </p1>
 <h2> Memory</h2>
 <img src="Dictionary.png">
 <h2> Operations </h2>